jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

 ## About the Name

-Draíocht (pronounced DREE-oct) is an Irish term derived from the Old Irish "druídecht" meaning "the secret lore and arts of the druids."
+Draíocht (pronounced DREE-oct) is an Irish term literally translated to "magic," and derived from the Old Irish "druídecht" meaning "the secret lore and arts of the druids."
 This name reflects our understanding that this calendar system reconstructs what might have been the original approach to timekeeping practiced by ancient Druids before Roman influence.
 Unlike later Celtic calendars that show significant Roman adaptation, the Draíocht Calendar emphasizes direct astronomical observation and natural cycles over imposed mathematical systems.

 Ancient Druids were highly educated individuals who spent up to 20 years studying natural philosophy, astronomy, and religious practices.
 As respected knowledge-keepers who moved between tribes, they would have developed sophisticated methods for tracking time based on careful observation of celestial events.
 The Draíocht Calendar honors this wisdom tradition by prioritizing observation and connection with natural cycles.